gingerhome/gingee/docs/ai-context/ai-context.md

 <dd><p>Provides authentication-related functions, including JWT creation and verification.</p>
 </dd>
 <dt><a href="#module_cache">cache</a></dt>
-<dd><p>Provides a secure interface for caching data within the GingerJS application context.
+<dd><p>Provides a secure interface for caching data within the Gingee application context.
 <b>IMPORTANT:</b> Requires explicit permission to use the module.
 See docs/permissions-guide for more details.</p>
 </dd>
 <dt><a href="#module_chart">chart</a></dt>